Line of hikers on a single track trail in oak woodland.

 • Where: China Bar Entrance Lot

-• Hike Description: China Bar and Dam Haul roads, Pioneer Express Trail.
+• Hike Details: China Bar and Dam Haul roads, Pioneer Express Trail.
 Summer evening ramble above the old Auburn Dam site.
-Look for evening-blooming wildflowers and enjoy views of the river canyon and historic dam and Mountain Quarries RR remains.
-Easy/moderate 3-mile loop on mostly gentle grade.
+Enjoy delicate, evening-blooming soap plant flowers and learn about its many uses.
+Our route on mostly gentle grade features views of the river canyon as it passes remains of the dam project, placer mining, and Mountain Quarries Railroad.
 Paved/gravel roads and two short sections of narrow single-track trail.
 Appx 2 hrs.
 Meet 6:30 pm at ASRA?s China Bar entrance parking lot, 490 Maidu Dr in Auburn.
 Parking $10 cash or free along Maidu.
 Bring water, essentials, shoes with good traction, mosquito repellant and flashlight (sunset 8:30).
 Well-behaved dogs on leash OK.
-AQI > 100 or heat advisory cancel.
+Rain, AQI > 100 or heat advisory cancel.
 No need to RSVP.
 Peggy Egli 530-718-0448

 For more hike information, visit https://www.canyonkeepers.org/ or email joseph.shanahan@parks.ca.gov